|

 of Witches and other heretics."
 Ontario Consultants on Religious

-The author, introduces his website by saying he plans on telling the truth
+The author, introduces his brief list of bulleted points by saying he plans on telling the truth

-about the witch hunts and to prove why many other authors, especially Neopagans, are
+about the witch hunts and showing why many other authors, especially Neopagans, are

 killings (50,000-100,000 people), when and where they were tried (1500-1650), and where these witches were